 Conditions which may prevent compliance with the above must be brought to the attention of the Executive by the coach or team manager.

 Failure to adhere to this policy may result in disciplinary action which may include removal of practice ice or suspension of coach(es).

+Tournaments which fall outside the BGL regular and post season are not regulated by the above, and may be attended.

 B. Application for Tournaments.